Theophilus005/CyberSecurityDemo/home.md

 ___

-## Step 7: Observing the Result
+## Step 6: Observing the Result
 After running the exploit, the program crashed with a segmentation fault instead of launching a shell.
 I had placed my shellcode in the input along with a NOP sled to increase the chances of hitting it.
 I also inspected the stack using gdb to find a return address that pointed somewhere into the NOP sled.
 However, the program still crashed.
 This suggests that the return address I used didn’t correctly point to the shellcode in memory.
-It’s likely that the offset or the stack address changed at runtime, making it unreliable.
-Since stack addresses can vary and are sometimes affected by protections like ASLR (even if partially disabled), the shellcode wasn't reached and executed.

 ![Figure 1: The Markdown Mark](images/result.png)

-)
+During the exploitation phase, after placing a breakpoint at gets() using GDB, I checked the value of the stack pointer (ESP) using the command info registers esp.
+The value returned was **0xffffceb4** (step 3), which indicated where the buffer began in memory.

+To determine the correct return address for redirecting execution to the shellcode, I inspected the stack using x/80x $esp and manually analyzed several memory addresses.
+Among the addresses I tried were **0xffffceb4**, **0xffffce84**, **0xffffce64**, and **0xffffce34**.
+Each of these addresses pointed to different parts of the stack where the NOP sled or shellcode might reside.
+Despite multiple attempts and address adjustments, each payload resulted in a segmentation fault, suggesting that the return address did not accurately point to the shellcode location.

+It is likely that the offset or the stack address changed at runtime, making it unreliable.
+Since stack addresses can vary and are sometimes affected by protections like ASLR and stack canaries (even if partially disabled), the shellcode wasn't reached and executed.

 ___